 Kiwi Farms began as a Wiki site for expressing opinions about notable internet personalities.
 The site grew into a full-fledged forum known as CWCKi.
 In 2015, the forum was re-branded to Kiwi Farms.
 The forum evolved into a venue for those opposing views of queer and neurodivergent people online.
 There was a spike of activity on the site as people used it to organize the harassment of Clara Sorrenti, a Twitch Streamer and trans woman activist.

 On August 5, 2022 police in London, England responded to an email sent to city councilors claiming, falsely, that Sorrenti had murdered her mother and was planning a mass shooting (Farokhmanesh, 2022; Collins & Tenbarge, 2022).
 Sorrenti believed someone participating in the Kiwi Farm’s harassment campaign made the false report (Farokhmanesh, 2022).
-She described her experience when the command team arrived and her attempts to escape further harassment:
+She described her experience when the command team arrived and her attempts to escape further harassment (Tapper, 2022):

 I went out into the hallway, they told me to put my hands up.
 Honestly in that moment, I thought I was going to die.
 I'd screamed like as soon as I saw the gun…and I thought that if I got far away and went to a different continent, they wouldn’t be able to do the same thing.
-And then it turned out I was wrong (Tapper, 2022).
+And then it turned out I was wrong.

 In the days that followed, Sorrenti and her family members received threatening messages.
 Her UberEats account was hacked.
 She changed her residence several times; each time, online trolls had deliveries made to her new location to make it clear they knew how to track her (Farokhmanesh, 2022).